Skip to the final section for a quick, spoiler-free rating.

 Reasonable, Adult Characters

 I’ve never seen such a perfectly reasonable bunch of main and side characters.

-When it was revealed to the friend group that Su Ci is a woman, Rushuang stayed angry for, like, one afternoon before forgiving her.
+When it’s revealed to the friend group that Su Ci is a woman, Rushuang stayed angry for, like, one afternoon before forgiving her.

-When Su Ci’s true gender got exposed, the Prince of Qi became “woke” and made it a mission to promote the idea of female officials and feminism in the workforce.
+After Su Ci’s true gender gets exposed, the Prince of Qi becomes “woke” and makes it a mission to promote the idea of female officials and feminism in the workforce.

-When Fu Ziyou rejected Princess Yun Chuan, she wished him all the best and let him be instead of becoming embittered.
+When Fu Ziyou rejects Princess Yun Chuan, she wishes him all the best and lets him be instead of becoming embittered.